 - Positioned recycling bins on every floor for cans, bottles, and paper products in addition to positioning them next to printers, copiers, photocopiers and all desks

 - Retrofitted washrooms with automatic sinks and toilets to reduce water consumption

-- Review documents online, printing only when necessary
+- Review documents online, distribute documents via email whenever possible and printing only when necessary

 - Use ceramic coffee mugs and water glasses instead of disposable drinking glasses